Overview of Banks in Switzerland

 According to Moody’s Investor Service, Switzerland’s banking system is stout because the operating conditions are so well.
 The only challenge of the Swiss banking system is a low-interest rate and inflation in the housing price.

 Structure of Banks in Switzerland

 The most important thing about Swiss banking is its financial authority, i.e. The Swiss Financial Market Supervisory Authority (FINMA) which controls and regulates the whole banking system in Switzerland.

-Let’s look at the top 10 banks of Switzerland (source: relbanks.com)
+Let’s look at each one of them in detail (source: relbanks.com)

 #1.
 UBS Group:

 It was established in the year 1862, around 155 years ago.
 Its head-quarter is situated in Bahnhofstrasse 45, Zurich.
 At the end of 2016, it had the total assets of CHF 935 billion.
 Around 59,387 people work here.
 It is a public company and it had merged with PaineWebber in the year 2000.
 At the end of 2016, the operating income of UBS was CHF 28.320 billion.
 It had total equity of CHF 53.621 billion at the end of 2016.

 #2.
 Credit Suisse: